 Section 601.
 Election of Council Members.
-Each member of the City Council shall continue to be elected by the voters of the entire City without regard to residency districts, until the first regular election occurring after the official population of the City reaches 75,000, by which time the City Council shall have established a by-district election system for City Council members.
+Each member of the City Council shall continue to be elected by the voters of the entire City without regard to residency districts, until the first regular election occurring after the official population of the City reaches 65,000, as calculated by the California Department of Finance, by which time the City Council shall have established a by-district election system for City Council members.
 The City Council is hereby authorized to initiate and approve the formation of a by-district election system for City Council members, in accordance with the California Voting Rights Act, prior to the City's population reaching the above threshold should the Council determine, in its discretion, that a change in election system best suits the needs of the City.
 The City Council members shall be elected at the general municipal election on even numbered years, three (3) beginning in 2018 and two (2) beginning in 2020 each for a four (4) year term.